madelineattableau/TC2019/LODS instructions.md

 ### Exercise

-To put it into statistical terms: Your exercise is to find out if the difference in median values for the R or Python proficiency of the attendees of this hands-on training can be explained by them liking Star Trek or Star Wars more.
+To put it into statistical terms: Your exercise is to find out if the difference in mean values for the winners and losers of the horses that raced at Happy Valley Racecourse in Hong Kong can be explained by their declared weight, or the total weight of the horse and the jockey.

 In order to find that out, we need to do a t-test and get the p-value from the result.